-- Precision agriculture to increase efficiency and productivity and reduce environmental impact (e.g. irrigation, fertilizers, and crop protection). - Climate smart solutions to increase their resilience to climate change and reduce greenhouse gas emissions. - Post-harvest solutions to reduce losses. - Market linkages to improve profits.
+- Precision agriculture to increase efficiency and productivity and reduce environmental impact (e.g. irrigation, fertilizers, and crop protection). - Climate smart solutions to increase their resilience to climate change related to but not limited to reduce greenhouse gas emissions, enable carbon sequestration, preserve soil health, related monitoring techniques etc. - Post-harvest solutions to reduce losses. - Market linkages to improve profits.

-- Other solutions that address smallholder farmers' challenges on and beyond the farm. - Gender smart solutions that can help decrease the gender gap and expand women access to land and resources and decision-making power. - Affordable and accessible insurance for smallholder farmers that could incentivize them to adopt sustainable practices.
-Farmers with higher productivity indexes would pay lower premiums, encouraging them to adopt sustainable practices and increase their incomes.
+- Other solutions that address smallholder farmers' challenges on and beyond the farm. - Gender smart solutions that can help decrease the gender gap and expand women access to land and resources and decision-making power. - Affordable and accessible credit or insurance for smallholder farmers that could incentivize them to adopt sustainable practices.